Is Back Pain Caused By A Weak Core?

 Many misunderstand my messaging that ‘weak core stability doesn’t CAUSE back pain’ and interpret my words as ‘core stability is bad’

-My point is that any exercise that dethreatens the pain system can help and it’s less to do with type of exercise and more to do with the way we understand back pain, reduce fear and get moving in whatever way we can!
+My point is that any exercise that calms the pain system can help and it’s less to do with the type of exercise and more to do with the way we understand back pain, reduce fear and get moving in whatever way we can!

-Although the results in Cho’s study showed statistical significant a sample size of 30 would mean it’s difficult to extrapolate to the wider population particularly as the groups mean ages were 38.1 and 36.5 and we know predominantly back pain occurs in people over 40.
+Although the results in Cho’s study showed statistical significance in a sample size of 30 would mean it’s difficult to extrapolate to the wider population particularly as the group’s mean ages were 38.1 and 36.5 and we know predominantly back pain occurs in people over 40.

-Other studies have show Pilates (Gladwell et al, 2006), group exercises (Masharawi & Nadaf, 2013) and intensive training (Kuukkanen & Mailhia,2006) can also help chronic, non specific lower back pain.
-The point being it doesn’t really matter what you do, you just need to move!
+Other studies have shown Pilates (Gladwell et al, 2006), group exercises (Masharawi & Nadaf, 2013) and intensive training (Kuukkanen & Mailhia,2006) can also help chronic, non-specific lower back pain.
+The point is it doesn’t really matter what you do, you just need to move!

-Another meta analysis (Wang et al , 2012) found that core stability exercises were more effective in decreasing pain and improved physical function than general exercises in the short term, however at 6 and 12 months there were no significant difference.
+Another meta-analysis (Wang et al , 2012) found that core stability exercises were more effective in decreasing pain and improved physical function than general exercises in the short term, however, at 6 and 12 months, there was no significant differences.